andymasteroffish/BoosterPackGenerator/booster_pack_gen_app/README.txt

 Images must be .jpg .gif or .png.
 Any files not of this type will be skipped.

 There is a settings.xml file that the app will look for that describes where the card images are and with what frequency they should appear (among other things).
+This is how you set the parameters for the app to use when it builds the packs.
 This file must be in the same folder as the app.

 You can edit settings.xml by opening it up with any text editting program.
+Sublime is a nice one: https://www.sublimetext.com/3

 ------------------